-LEMA in collaboration with the relevant cultural heritage authorities should provide a heritage specific EFS.

-- Remain in communication with INSARAG and update the EFS if necessary.
-Upload the EFS on the VOSOCC website in emergency situations. - Appoint a person, who acts as a coordinator for cultural heritage first aid and may be contacted by international USAR teams through the UCC. - Establish mechanisms for information flow between USAR Coordination Cell (UCC), cultural heritage authorities and CFA.
+- LEMA in collaboration with the relevant CHA should provide a heritage specific EFS. - Remain in communication with INSARAG and update the EFS if necessary.
+Upload the EFS on the VOSOCC website in emergency situations. - Appoint a person, who acts as a coordinator for cultural heritage first aid and may be contacted by international USAR teams through the USAR Coordination Cell (UCC). - Establish mechanisms for information flow between UCC, CHA and CFA.